Many local artists have exhibited and sold artwork in the art gallery on the second floor of the Main Library.

 Events and Classes

-The library offers a variety of events and classes for all ages.
+The library offers a variety of programs, events, and classes for all ages.

-Golden Buckeye cardholders and senior citizens with proof of age are exempt from fines for overdue material owned by Shaker Library.
-Golden Buckeye cardholders are responsible for overdue fines for material owned by other libraries.
+Golden Buckeye cardholders and senior citizens with proof of age are exempt from fines for overdue material.

 The Library offers a Homebound Service for adults living in the Shaker Heights City School District who are unable to come to the library due to a long-term illness, have non-driver status (senior), or physical or visual challenges.